jupyter-server/jupyter_server/docs/source/other/full-config.rst

     Default: ``None``

     The url of the Kernel or Enterprise Gateway server where kernel specifications are defined and kernel management takes place.
             If defined, this Notebook server acts as a proxy for all kernel management and kernel specification retrieval.
 (JUPYTER_GATEWAY_URL env var)

 GatewayClient.validate_cert : Bool
     Default: ``True``

     For HTTPS requests, determines if server's certificate should be validated or not.
             (JUPYTER_GATEWAY_VALIDATE_CERT env var)

 GatewayClient.ws_url : Unicode
     Default: ``None``

     The websocket url of the Kernel or Enterprise Gateway server.
 If not provided, this value will correspond to the value of the Gateway url with 'ws' in place of 'http'.
 (JUPYTER_GATEWAY_WS_URL env var)

+TerminalManager.cull_inactive_timeout : Int
+    Default: ``0``

+    Timeout (in seconds) in which a terminal has been inactive and ready to be culled.
+            Values of 0 or lower disable culling.

+TerminalManager.cull_interval : Int
+    Default: ``300``

+    The interval (in seconds) on which to check for terminals exceeding the inactive timeout value.